mitkonikov/SchoolNet/readme.md

 **Go, have fun!**

+##### OPTIONAL: STEP 6: Development

+Because we have implemented Material Design in our project, it requires some kind of SASS compiler/watcher.
+We use webpack's watch command.
+Before running the server, just run the command: `npm run watch`

+You shouldn't have any problems with the file names when building the SASS files into CSS, but if you do, just report them here.

 ##### NOTES:

 * SchoolNet is a **really complex** network, you are going to need a couple of hours if not days to set it up...